 Investments in equity instruments are classified at fair value through profit or loss, unless the Group designates at initial recognition an investment that is not held for trading as at fair value through other comprehensive income.
 These financial assets are recorded in the consolidated statement of financial position at fair value.
-Changes in fair value and dividend income are recorded under "Net gain on financial assets at fair value through profit or loss" in the consolidated income statement.
-Gains and losses arising from the derecognition of equity instruments at fair value through profit or loss are also reflected under "Net gain from financial assets at fair value through profit or loss" in the consolidated income statement.
+Changes in fair value and dividend income are recorded under "Net trading gain (loss)" in the consolidated income statement.
+Gains and losses arising from the derecognition of equity instruments at fair value through profit or loss are also reflected under "Net trading gain (loss)" in the consolidated income statement.